 Keep in mind that your visitors will have different needs and will be in a different place in their research.

 Video has been a vital element in search and SEO for more than 10 years when Google came out with its Universal Search.

 One study finds that sites that use video are 53 times more likely to rank on the top pages of Google.
-There are a few reasons for this:

 Never underestimate the power of social media.
 When you take time to make the most engaging content, you shouldn’t just stop there.
-Share it on your social media channels.

 Think about every social media channel as another search engine, Keywords matter for blog posts, but they are just as key for social media channels.

-Don’t waste time on making content marketing that serves your interests; focus on your readers’ interests, and the traffic will come!
+Don’t waste time on making content marketing that serves your interests; focus on your readers’ interests, and the traffic and leads will come!